splunk/rba/searches/deduplicate_notables.md

 ![new incident review search](https://github.com/splunk/rba/blob/main/searches/assets/dedup_ir_new2.png)

-You should now have a significant reduction in duplicate notables!
+Congratulations!
+You should now have a significant reduction in duplicate notables.

 If something isn't working, make sure that the Saved Search is correctly outputting a lookup (which should have Global permissions), and ensure if you `| inputlookup RIR-Deduplicate.csv` you see all of the fields being returned as expected.
 If Incident Review is not working, something is wrong with the lookup or your edit to that search.